 - Hormonal contraceptives.
 Birth control pills, patches and vaginal rings help control the hormones responsible for the buildup of endometrial tissue each month.
 Most women have lighter and shorter menstrual flow when they're using a hormonal contraceptive.
-Using hormonal contraceptives — especially continuous cycle regimens — may reduce or eliminate the pain of mild to moderate endometriosis.
+Using hormonal contraceptives — especially continuous cycle regimens — may reduce or eliminate pain for some women.

 - Gonadotropin-releasing hormone (Gn-RH) agonists and antagonists.
 These drugs block the production of ovarian-stimulating hormones, lowering estrogen levels and preventing menstruation.
 This causes endometrial tissue to shrink.
 Because these drugs create an artificial menopause, taking a low dose of estrogen or progestin along with Gn-RH agonists and antagonists may decrease menopausal side effects, such as hot flashes, vaginal dryness and bone loss.
 Your periods and the ability to get pregnant return when you stop taking the medication.

 - Progestin therapy.
-A progestin-only contraceptive, such as an intrauterine device (Mirena), contraceptive implant or contraceptive injection (Depo-Provera), can halt menstrual periods and the growth of endometrial implants, which may relieve endometriosis signs and symptoms.
+A variety of progestin therapies, including an intrauterine device (Mirena), contraceptive implant, contraceptive injection (Depo-Provera) or progestin pills, can halt menstrual periods and the growth of endometrial implants, which may relieve endometriosis signs and symptoms.

-If you have endometriosis and are trying to become pregnant, surgery to remove as much endometriosis as possible while preserving your uterus and ovaries (conservative surgery) may increase your chances of success.
+If you have endometriosis and are trying to become pregnant, surgery to remove the endometriosis implants while preserving your uterus and ovaries (conservative surgery) may increase your chances of success.
 If you have severe pain from endometriosis, you may also benefit from surgery — however, endometriosis and pain may return.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.